Euro20179/Euro20179/README.md

 ---

-I am starting to use my [own git forge](https://git.seceurity.place) more now, and only use github as a backup.
-As such not all of my projects are on github.
+I am in the process of s..lo..w..ly moving to [codeberg](https://codeberg.org/euro2017).
+Nothing here will be deleted.
+Any old projects will continue to be a mirror of the codeberg version.
+However no new projects will be posted on github.